qitsuk/Komputer-Store/README.md

 # USAGE

-After cloning this repo, either host it either via a local html server, such as XAMPP, WampServer or akin, or host the solution via the LiveServer plugin, in VSCode.
+After cloning this repo, either host it via a local html server, such as XAMPP, WampServer or akin, or host the solution via the LiveServer plugin, in VSCode (go to Extentions and search for LiveServer.
+After installing, right click the index.html file and select "Open with Live Server").

 # Try it, before you buy it!